shivankvirdi/Nectar-GDG/README.md

 ```py
 pip install torch torchvision pytesseract tesseract pillow requests matplotlib
 ```
-CLIP and Pytorch Install
-Then, install PyTorch (https://pytorch.org/get-started/locally/) and torchvision, as well as small additional dependencies, and then install this repo as a Python package.
+Then, install PyTorch (https://pytorch.org/get-started/locally/) and then install this repo as a Python package.
 On a CUDA GPU machine, the following will do the trick:
 ```py
 $ conda install --yes -c pytorch pytorch=1.7.1 torchvision cudatoolkit=11.0
 $ pip install ftfy regex tqdm
 $ pip install git+https://github.com/openai/CLIP.git
 ```
+Replace cudatoolkit=11.0 above with the appropriate CUDA version on your machine or cpuonly when installing on a machine without a GPU.